enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 - When you use `unsafe`, you must write a documentation comment on its usage that contains a section `Safety` that describes why this usage of unsafe is valid.

+> The actionables for this section are:
+>
+> - How do we type this?

 ## Dynamic Dispatch
 Enso is a language that supports pervasive dynamic dispatch.
 This is a big boon